REDD-PoliTO/Astar/README.md

 ./astarSolver test161 5
 ```

-replace ``` 5 ``` with the number of test inlet/outlet per direction (maximum 50)
-The example will run 5 inlet points and 5 outlet points per direction.
+replace ``` 5 ``` with the number of test inlet/outlet per direction (maximum 50).
+The given example will run 5 inlet points and 5 outlet points per direction.
 All the available threads will be used.